Best things to do on Big Island Hawaii for your first visit

 Stargaze at Mauna Kea

 Drive up Saddle Road to go stargazing at one of the best locations in the world: Mauna Kea.
 We recommend stopping in at the visitor center where there are free stargazing programs.
 You can also drive up to the summit which is definitely worth it as you'll be away from the light at night and be able to see all the way down to the ocean on a clear day.
 There are also professional tours organized from Hilo that will take you up the mountain.
 Read more on Mauna Kea below under "Best Viewpoint".
-Their website also offers pre-bookings.
+The Mauna Kea website also offers pre-bookings.

 Visit the top 3 Waterfalls